-ELWA's total levy requirement is £64,770,000 (2017-18: £61,542,000).

-Increases in operational costs, landfill tax along with management contractor fee inflation for 2018-19, as well as planned increases to reserves has resulted in a 5.2 per cent average levy increase which is an increase of 4.9 per cent for London Borough of Redbridge.
+ELWA's total levy requirement is £67.488m (2018/19: £64.770m).
+Inflationary increases in operational costs and landfill tax and provision for increases in the amount of waste as the population grows, as well as planned increases to reserves for future waste arrangements, have resulted in a 4.2% average levy increase which is an increase of 0.91% for the London Borough of Redbridge.

-The major part of the ELWA Levy is apportioned on the basis of volumes of Household Waste with the remainder allocated according to the Council Tax Base.
+The major part of the ELWA Levy is apportioned on the basis of relative amounts of household waste delivered to it by each of the four constituent London Boroughs, with the remainder apportioned according to their Council Tax Bases.

-The Levy on the London Borough of Redbridge for 2018-19 is £17,741,000 (£16,917,000 for 2017-18).
+The Levy on the London Borough of Redbridge for 2019/20 is £17.903m (£17.741m for 2018/19).